-Conditions of Enrollment: Prerequisite: Music 103B with a minimum grade of C or equivalent Recommended Preparation: Music 215A or 215B
+Conditions of Enrollment: Prerequisite: MUSI 103B with a minimum grade of C or equivalent

-Recommended Preparation: Music 215A or 215B
+Recommended Preparation: MUSI 215A or MUSI 215B

-This course is a continuation of Music 103B and expands the study of tonal music by enlarging the harmonic vocabulary to include the remaining chromatic chords.
+This course is a continuation of MUSI 103B and expands the study of tonal music by enlarging the harmonic vocabulary to include the remaining chromatic chords.
 Small form will be reviewed as a precursor to sonata form, and students will study enharmonic modulation, modes, instrumental transposition, and orchestral score reading.
 Appropriate exercises in sight-singing and dictation will accompany written work.

-MUSI 215A - Music History and Literature Up to 1750
+MUSI 215A - Music History and Literature Up to 1750 (CSU, UC)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Cred lit, degree applicable
+Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, degree applicable